 - Research has shown that the occurrence of Bell’s palsy coincides with the activation of herpes simplex viruses in the temporal bone behind the ear.
 The virus then causes the inflammation of the facial nerve, leading to paralysis.

-- Preeclampsia is also thought to cause Bell’s palsy, in fact, the condition is often used to predict preeclampsia during a pregnancy.
+- Preeclampsia is also thought to cause Bell’s palsy, in fact, the condition is often used to predict preeclampsia during pregnancy.

 - Finally, a pregnancy complication known as HELLP syndrome, or Haemolysis, elevated liver enzymes and low platelet count, have been linked with Bell’s palsy.